-Denison prepares technical reports on the operation of the sites and the environmental status of the sites for the community and for the local Indigenous peoples that have been identified as Interested Parties for the closed mine sites.
+Denison prepares technical reports on the operation of the sites and the environmental status of the sites for the regulators, community, and local Indigenous peoples that have been identified as Interested Parties for the closed mine sites.
 These reports are also available on the Denison website.

-5. Other Information Sharing
+6. Other Information Sharing